-Interestingly, elevated PE contents occurred mostly on sites 1, 7, and 8 which were covered with 40 μm thick perforated foils.
-Sites 4-6 covered with thicker mulch films or perforated foils (50 μm) did not show any significant PE contamination.
-This is remarkable since On the one hand, this is remarkable because the agricultural films were on site for four months only.
-Such short-term effects have not been reported in scientific literature so far.
+Interestingly, elevated PE contents occurred mostly on sites 1, 7, and 8 which were covered with 40 $\mu$ m thick perforated foils.
+Sites 4-6 covered with thicker mulch films or perforated foils (50 $\mu$ m) did not show any significant PE contamination.
+On the one hand, this is remarkable because the agricultural films were on site for four months only.
 On the other hand, the elevated plastic contents may have originated from another, potentially diffuse input source prior to plastic coverage.

 Our results are yet in line with Zhang et al. (2016) who attributed elevated plastic emissions to the use of particularly thin agricultural films.
-In China, for instance, common film thicknesses are 6- $10 \mu m$, while EU regulations stipulate agricultural covers thicker than 20 μm (EN 13655, 2018).
+In China, for instance, common film thicknesses are $6-10 \mu m$ , while EU regulations stipulate agricultural covers thicker than 20 μm (EN 13655, 2018).
 This may also explain why studies conducted in non-EU countries often report extraordinarily high plastic levels in soil (Liu et al., 2014), particularly after long-term use of agricultural plastics (Huang et al., 2020; Zhang and Liu, 2018).

-Regardless of the film thickness, the elevated increased PE contents at the field margin of site 1 suggested that the mechanical stress of weighing the plastic covers down with soil or digging them in favored the local formation of plastic debris.
+Regardless of the film thickness, the increased PE contents at the field margin of site 1 suggested that the mechanical stress

+- 310 of weighing the plastic covers down with soil or digging them in favored the local formation of plastic debris.
 The close contact with soil and exposure to sunlight may have accelerated polymer aging and embrittlement as indicated by our complementary DSC and FTIR-ATR measurements.
 Due to the limited number of PE detections above method LOD, we did not find a clear indication for the further translocation of plastic debris from the ridged plant rows to lower ground furrows.
-Tracing experiments by Laermanns et al. (2021), however, recently confirmed that the micro- and macrorelief of the soil surface may indeed favor the water erosion of plastic debris on a meter scale.
+Tracing experiments by Laermanns et al. (2021), however, recently confirmed that the micro- and macrorelief of the soil surface may - 315 indeed favor the water erosion of plastic debris on a meter scale.
 Even at larger scales though, it remained unresolved to what extent the PE debris in the field periphery (mainly sites 7 and 8) originated from the covered field centers or whether it came from an external source via wind drift.
 Due to ubiquity of products made from PE, such an external source cannot be excluded.